About This Treatment

 - Your surgeon places a collapsible aortic heart valve into the body.

-Your cardiovascular specialist will make sure you are aware of the potential risks and complications before your procedure.
+Your cardiovascular specialist will make sure you are aware of any potential risks and complications before your procedure.
+They should also walk you through any aftercare steps you might need to take.